 The development of the Arctic LNG 2 Terminal, Yamal LNG Terminal, and several new pipelines on the Yamal peninsula have been described as Russia's "answer" to the U.S. shale boom.
 Two pipelines carrying a combined 115 bcm/yr already run to Ukhta from the peninsula's Bovanenko field, which holds an estimated 4.9 trillion cubic meters of gas.
 A third line, the 69 bcm/yr Bovanenkovo-Ukhta III gas pipeline, is in development with an estimated completion date of 2023.
-Environmentalists warn that melting permafrost in the Russian Arctic will lead to more disasters such through the 1,000-km Central Asia-China gas pipeline Line D, which is scheduled for completion in 2022.
+Environmentalists warn that melting permafrost in the Russian Arctic will lead to more disasters such as the May 2020 spill of 21,000 tons of diesel into fragile wetlands near the Norilsk Nickel power station.